microplastics-cluster/utopia_package/README.md

-# utopia
+# Utopia

-Package to run the UTOPIA unit world model to estimate mass and particle distribution of microplastics in a unit world model composed of 17 compartments covering air, water, soil and sediments.
-Results are given for 5 size fractions ranging from hundreds of nanometers to milimiters and 4 aggregation states.
+Utopia is a process based mass balance unit world model for microplastics.
+Utopia estimates mass and particle number distributions of microplastics in a unit world model composed of 17 compartments covering air, water, soil and sediments upon selection of an emission scenario.
+Results are given at steady state for 5 size fractions ranging from hundreds of nanometers to milimiters and 4 aggregation states.
 Exposure indicators such as overall persistence and residence time are also given as outputs.

 ## Usage